 Victoria Falls Safari Lodge: Our full report

-High up on a plateau bordering the Zambezi National Park, the relaxed Victoria Falls Safari Lodge offers a comfortable place to stay while you visit Victoria Falls.
-This large, imposing wood-and-thatch building has spectacular views over the bush, the national park and a waterhole that attracts game all year round.
-The west-facing decks are also a great place from which to watch the sunset.
+High up on a plateau bordering the Zambezi National Park, the relaxed Victoria Falls Safari Lodge offers ...... a comfortable and relatively tranquil place to stay for visitors to Victoria Falls in Zimbabwe.
+An imposing wood-and-thatch building, it has spectacular views over the bush, the national park and a waterhole that attracts game all year round.

-The lodge is located 3km from Victoria Falls Town (4km from the Falls themselves) and 24km from Victoria Falls airport.
-There is a courtesy shuttle bus that runs every hour to various locations in Victoria Falls conveniently stopping at the main points in town such as the market and the Falls.
+Regular, complimentary shuttle buses run from the lodge to various locations in Victoria Falls, conveniently stopping at the main points in town such as the market and the Falls.

 Food & drink